 EMDR is an effective intervention for treating psychological trauma relating to single traumatic incidents or childhood experiences that are feeding into present day problems, such as phobias, anxiety disorders, confidence issues and low self-esteem.
 EMDR helps process traumatic memories that have become ‘stuck’.

 B.Sc., M.A., D.Clin.Psy., AFBPS, HCPC reg.

-In my private practice, I specialise in treating long-standing emotional and psychological problems and work with adults, adolescents and families presenting with a wide range of complex needs and strengths.
+In my private practice, I specialise in treating long-standing emotional and relational problems and work with adults, adolescents and families presenting with a wide range of complex needs and strengths.
 Many clients work in financial services and the creative industries and face particular challenges in achieving a healthy work/ life balance.

 I am bilingual and offer therapy in English and German.

 I am passionate about using psychological insights to help clients overcome emotional and relational challenges, lead more fulfilling personal lives, and thrive professionally.
 My approach is integrative, person-centred and creative.
 The interventions I offer are grounded in psychological formulation and are tailored to take into account individual needs, hopes and social and cultural circumstances.
 I draw on the full range of my training and experience and have found that patience, keeping an open mind and considering issues from many different angles is important to allow new understandings and possibilities to emerge.